temporalio/proposals/api/http-api.md

 * Design a high-quality REST API from first principles
 * grpc-web (browser-only gRPC workaround that requires server-side support)
 * Make an easy call to get workflow result
+* Alter existing gRPC API
 * gRPC stream support (maybe later)
 * Poll calls (maybe later)

+The reason for all non-goals is to have a reasonably scoped project and to not harm/effect our existing gRPC API in any way.
+This proposal is for a limited-effort approach.

 **Unresolved Research**